Darhlilove/streambase-app/README.md

 # Streambase
 🎬 Movie Tracker App

-A sleek, responsive movie tracking app built with Angular.
+A sleek, responsive movie tracking app.
 Users can search for movies, view detailed info, and build a personal watchlist.
 Powered by modern features, this app integrates with TMBD, public movie API, to deliver real-time data.

 ### Features:
 🔍 Search movies by title, genre, year of release, and director or actor name.
 📄 View detailed movie info (cast, ratings, overview)
 ➕ Add/remove movies from your watchlist, favorites and watch history
 💾 Persistent storage with localStorage
-📱 Fully responsive for mobile & desktop
+📱 Fully responsive for tablet & desktop

 ## React
 ### Tech Stack: